- Patients

 What is non-melanoma skin cancer

-- Squamous cell carcinomas (SCC) – treatment is usually determined by the size and location of the SCC.
-Treatment may be less successful if other body parts are are/have been affected.
+- SCC – treatment is usually determined by the size and location of the SCC.
+Treatment approaches/ results may vary if other body parts are are/have been affected.4

-Non-melanoma skin cancers usually affect parts of your body exposed to the sun.
-This generally includes body parts such as the face, neck, a bald scalp, arms, back of hands and lower legs.
+Non-melanoma skin cancers can affect parts of your body exposed to the sun.2 This generally includes body parts such as the face, neck, a bald scalp, arms, back of hands and lower legs.2

 - A history of skin cancer